instituutnederlandsetaal/BlackLab/doc/technical/index-formats/integrated.md

 Relations are always indexed at the start of the source of the relation.
 Therefore, spans are always indexed at the first token in the span.

-A relation is indexed once or twice: relations without attributes are indexed only once, but relations with attributes are indexed once with those attributes and once without.
-This makes searching without attribute filters faster in the case that there are many different attribute values (e.g. `<s/>` tags where each tag has a unique `id` attribute).

-A relation is indexed as a term containing the relation class and type (which together we call the _full relation type_) and (optionally) attributes, with a payload containing the source and target information.
+A relation is indexed with multiple terms, one for the relation class and type (which together we call the _full relation type_) and one for each attribute.
+The payload contains a unique relation id, which can be used to relate the relation type to its attributes.
+Only the relation type term comes with the full payload (including the relation target, etc.); the attribute terms only store the relation id.

 ### Terms indexed